carderne/buster/README.md

-Used to follow these isntructions: https://github.com/abhijithvijayan/ghost-on-github-pages

 Buster
 ======

+Used to follow these instructions: https://github.com/abhijithvijayan/ghost-on-github-pages

+I've made two edits:
+- Forcefully removes /index.html from relative links.
+Probably broke something in the process.
+- Specifically adds /about/ (a Ghost 'Page' I have) as this type of page was missed by the script.

+## Upstream README follows

 **Note:** Edited to forcefully remove /index.html from relative links.
 I probably broke something in the process.